Little cake in there during the top-of-the-hour break, a vegan cake.

 If we examine the 1982 invasion when Israel went into southern Lebanon, went all the way outside Beirut, surrounded Yasser Arafat and his terrorists, and what did diplomacy in the UN do?

-Let all the terrorists go, they went to Cyprus, only to come back to kill and fight another day.
+They went to Cyprus only to come back to kill and fight another day.

-There's no question you're correct about this.
+You're correct about this.

 The United Nations hates us.

-The United States hates Western-style democracies.
+The United States hates Western-style democracy.

 The United Nations, folks, let's be blunt.

-United Nations is the modern repository of anti-Semitism in the world, and it is uh almost sanctified because of the august reputation of that body.
+United Nations is the modern repository of anti-Semitism in the world, and it is almost sanctified because of the august reputation of that body.

-And so uh that they're just they hate Israel.
+And so they hate Israel.

-There's no question of it.
+It is, there's no question of it.

-That's why the UN uh wants to get involved is to is to harm Israel and to and to punish it and and to prevent it from uh uh being safe.
+That's why the UN wants to get involved is to harm Israel and to punish it and to prevent it from being safe, like it wiped out or moved at the very least.

 Back here in just a second.